Welcome From Our Head of School

-While the notion of the collective is critical at Belmont Hill, we are equally passionate about creating an individual sense of belonging for all community members by seeing and leveraging the difference that exists here.
-We serve over 87 towns and communities, including approximately 25 five-day boarders each year.
+While the notion of the collective is essential to Belmont Hill, we are equally passionate about creating an individual sense of belonging for all community members by seeing and leveraging the difference that exists here.
+We now serve over 87 towns and communities, including approximately 25 five-day boarding students each year.
+Approximately one third of our students identify as people of color, and we have a remarkable Multicultural Alumni Partnership program supporting our diversity efforts across the institution.
 We seek to create and foster a diverse community that will prepare our boys for the world of higher education and a global economy.
-We want our graduates to not merely be aware of issues of the challenges to belonging; we seek to create leaders who can build bridges with those who are different from themselves.
+We work to create graduates who are empathetic and self-aware; they are expected to work and laugh with those who are different from themselves.
 To learn more about our comprehensive efforts in fostering belonging at Belmont Hill, please click here.

-Our culture also promotes a desire to seek personal excellence in all that we do, and we achieve this goal with gratitude for tradition as well as the continual humility needed to evolve and improve.
+This community harbors deep gratitude for our sense of tradition while continuing to believe that we can always become a better version of ourselves.
 Traditions like chapel, dress code, and family-style lunches each day all foster a sense of accountability and resilience for our boys.
 Our faculty and remarkable support staff, including multiple counselors and a Director of Health and Wellness, ensure that we always put the mental well being of our boys as our first priority.
-We even break every morning to connect and share milk and cookies as an entire school community to pause and support one another in a daily way.
+We even break every morning to connect and share milk and cookies as an entire School community to pause and support one another in a daily way.
 Finally, academic partnership programs, our speaker series in Hamilton Chapel, and our Makerspace all speak to a sense of evolution and new ideas.
-We seek to offer our boys not only an exceptional liberal arts education grounded in the classical tradition but also through innovative new opportunities in science, technology, engineering, and math.
+We offer our boys an exceptional liberal arts education grounded in the classical tradition alongside innovative new opportunities in science, technology, engineering, and math.

 - (1999-2000) Harvard University Graduate School of Education, Ed.
 M.